1904labs/de-hours-with-experts/README.md

 - [Python Project](python/README.md)

 Note: We will be coding in Scala for the Hours with Experts course but for this challenge you can choose any language you like.

+####Important
+When you are ready to start working on your solution, create a new branch called - yournameChallengeThree - ex) nickraffertyChallengeThree

 #### To submit your work:
 Open a PR (pull request) against the `solution` branch.
 Link that PR in the Google Form that was sent to you when you received your application.